casanovg/timonel/README.md

 ## Contributing:

 Contributions are welcome!
-If you want to add a new feature, please feel free to create a pull request or open an issue :o)
+If you want to add a new feature, please feel free to create a pull request, open an issue, or start a [discussion](https://github.com/casanovg/timonel/discussions) :o)

 ## Version History: